Kurobe Gorge Railway: Maintenance and technical details

 As of 2023, there are three employees qualified to do track inspections.
-These inspections are done monthly, workers walking on foot for 7 kilometers stretches to visually inspect that segment of the track, taking around 3 hours.
-Any variance between the rails of over 6mm requires repair.
-Due to the large number of curves (well over 200) along the 20 kilometer route, sections of 10 meter rails are used instead of longer ones as would be used on a typical railroad.
+These inspections are done monthly, workers walking on foot for 7 km stretches to visually inspect that segment of the track, taking around 3 hours.
+Any variance between the rails of over 6 mm requires repair.
+Due to the large number of curves (well over 200) along the 20 km route, sections of 10 m rails are used instead of longer ones as would be used on a typical railroad.
 The shorter sections of track therefore have more joints (and more locations for issues to occur), requiring detailed inspections, with a particular attention paid to these joints.
 At peak times there are 5 trains an hour running on the line; inspections are done when the trains are running, increasing the safety risks for these inspections.

 Stations

 All stations are in Kurobe, Toyama.

 Due to a bridge collapse during the 2024 Noto earthquake, all stations past Nekomata are closed as of September 2025.
 Trains operate as a round-trip between Unazuki and Nekomata, with passengers being able to temporarily alight at the Nekomata terminus.
+Full-line operations between Unazuki Station and Keyakidaira Station will resume from 1 October 2026 and passengers will no longer be able to board or alight at Nekomata Station.